imraghavagr/Web-Development-Bootcamp/06.Intermediate-CSS/6.1 Combining Selectors/README.md

     ```
     > The above means that we are looking for a h1 element with id = "title" and class = big and class = heading

-    Always start with the element than chain it with id or class
+    Always start with the element than chain it with id or class.

+5. ### Combining Combiners

+    We can also combine various combiners that are discussed above.

+    ```css
+    selector1 selector2selector3{
+        font-size: 0.5rem;
+    }
+    ```
+    > Above, we have first used descendant and than chaining.